 TST_AE08_DATA: This table contains the results of BBR tests on asphalt cement samples from SPS-9 test sections as a function of temperature and loading time.
-Test results reported include the applied force, deflection, measured stiffness, stiffness estimated from equation 3, difference between the measured and estimated stiffness, and absolute value of the slope of the logarithmic stiffness-time curve computed from the first derivative of equation 3.
+Test results reported include the applied force, deflection, measured stiffness, estimated stiffness, difference between the measured and estimated stiffness, and absolute value of the slope of the logarithmic stiffnesstime curve computed from the first derivative of the creep stiffness load time equation from the BBR test.